Blue Dream Pricing Trends

 Blueberry always reminds me of Northern Lights in that it’s been around forever, yet I rarely see it as a standalone strain I’d want to pick up.
 Crossed with Haze, however, it becomes a strong pain reliever without the narcotic downer that I’m rarely seeking.
 Haze, on the other hand, can be way too speedy and mentally engaging at times, especially for those just giving pot a shot.

-The resulting sativa-dominant Blue Dream is what I always refer to as “workout weed.”
-I’ve jogged about as many times as Ron Burgundy, but I’ve been told on many occasions Blue Dream simulates runner’s high for those familiar with both.
+The resulting sativa-dominant is what I always refer to as “workout weed.”
+I’ve jogged about as many times as Ron Burgundy, but I’ve been told on many occasions the strain simulates runner’s high for those familiar with both.
 Zone out and crush reps, bro!

 It would be easy to mistake this for straight Blueberry in a blind smell test with the sweet fruit notes emanating from the bag, but there’s a lingering pine spice that I really enjoy hidden under there.
 The hairs are trademark Haze, however: they’re almost a light peach hue and incredibly abundant.
 Combine that with a generous amount of trichome coverage and it’s reminiscent of a first frost.

 Loading up my one-hitter, I took three pulls of what tasted like the same gum Violet Beauregarde was chewing in the Wonka factory.
 The flavor was off the charts and would be worth dusting off the old Buddha vape in our closet.
 Immediately, there was a head rush that had me feeling more like Charlie Bucket, though, and I hatched one of my more hare-brained ideas.
 I was going to bake a pie.
 From scratch.